February 20, 2017

 Buddhism with its Four Noble Truths teaches that desire in the form of grasping causes suffering.
 Whatever we hold too tightly eventually comes back to hold us in negative ways.
 Unfortunately, the Buddha forgot to mention another truth—that the cause of our desire is our mistaken identity.
 Our whole bloody history is about a mistaken identity and you can count on it that our future will be more of the same.

 From a macrocosmic view, history looks like God playing.
 This is God’s most amazing story or game, and the game doesn’t work unless there’s maya—a mysterious power that exists within awareness and makes the impossible, possible.

-Man is just awareness under the spell.
-We can’t say it’s the soul’s will to be deluded and ignorant.
+Man is the soul under a spell.
 Nobody chooses to be driven by greed.
 Nobody chooses to be ignorant and to suffer as a result.
 Who would make such a choice?
 Who would pursue something they know in the end would bring suffering to themselves and those around them?
 Who would pursue a path to self-destruction?
-Nobody is doing anything.
+In the end, nobody is doing anything.
 Nobody is doing the impersonal forces that drive us, nor is anyone doing their conditioning.